Cxmrykk/Jobs-GUI/README.md

 python -m scraper
 ```

-### Getting a URL
+### Usage
-- Visit [Seek.com.au](https://seek.com.au/) and create a job search query
+1. Visit [Seek.com.au](https://seek.com.au/) in your broser and create a job search query
-- Copy the browser URL after the page has loaded
+2. Copy the browser URL after the page has loaded
-- Paste into the "URL" field and click "Search"
+3. Open the GUI, paste into the "URL" field and click "Search"